 To facilitate the blending of colors, solvents are used, and this usually prevents the binding of colored pencils.
 It helps create a smoother look by helping reduce the visibility of coloring strokes.
 Remember to test any solvents you decide to use on the paper to see if they are compatible first, especially because, with colored pencils, there are numerous types of solvents you can use.
 Be sure to give the solvent ample time to dry completely before you apply more color.
 Keep a cloth or paper towel close by, which you can use to wipe off any excess solvent to enhance the rate of drying.

-Only burnishing can facilitate scrapping.
+Only burnishing can facilitate scraping.
 Scrape off the bits you wish to remove using a precision knife after you have a shiny area.
 Only the places you want to be textured a lot, such as an animal’s fur, should be created using this method as the final appearance will be somewhat scratchy.

 5Color Application Tips

 Light colors are not so visible on dark colors; work towards the dark shades from the light shades.
 When coloring, be mindful of the pressure you use.
 Colors tend to be more intense with the application of more pressure.
 To avoid dark coloring colors too fast, don’t apply too much pressure in the beginning.